 They aren’t that expensive in all fairness – on Amazon this one comes in under £50 – so maybe we will have to treat ourselves…

 Update!
 We have now purchased this DJI Osmo and love it!
-Buy yours now by clicking on this link.
+Buy yours now by clicking here.

 Gimbals are stabilisers – they basically stop your handheld videos from being jerky and wobbly.
 We are TERRIBLE for moving around far too much when we’re filming for our Instagram stories and IGTV, so we’d totally benefit from one of these.
 They are considered an essential item for vloggers, and are a staple of travel blogging kit too.